Gakhwangjeon Hall: Construction

-The "ridge beam scroll" (sangnyangmun), a document which describes the circumstances of a major building's construction, was penned by Chae Paengyun and placed into the ridge beam during a ceremony in 1701.
+The "ridge beam scroll" (sangnyangmun; 求禮華嚴寺丈六殿重建上樑文), a document which describes the circumstances of a major building's construction, was penned by Chae Paengyun and placed into the ridge beam during a ceremony in 1701.
 According to this document the hall was designed by a crew of 45 draftsmen led by master builder Neungo, a monk from the temple of Cheongwansa, in Jangheung.
 The assistant master builders were the monks Gakhe, who hailed from some unspecified temple on Mount Gyerongsan, and Wolwon, from Hongguksa, in Yeosu.
 These were some of the leading Buddhist architects of the southern provinces.
-A further contingent of about 3000 monks from the Righteous Monk Army was mobilized from the surrounding temples in Jeollanam-do and Gyeongsangnam-do as manual labor, while about 150 monks from Hwaeomsa also had some direct or indirect involvement in the work.
+A further contingent of about 3000 monks from the Righteous Monk Army was mobilized from the surrounding temples in South Jeolla Province and South Gyeongsang Province as manual labor, while about 150 monks from Hwaeomsa also had some direct or indirect involvement in the work.
 The eminent monk Muyong Suyeon (1651–1719), a disciple of Seongchong, also appears to have played a significant part in the hall's construction.
 Construction of the hall was completed in 1702, for which seven altar statues were produced the following year and a week-long great dharma assembly held to commemorate their enshrinement.
 The building was renamed Gakhwangjeon Hall (Hall of the Enlightened Lord) after a new name table was sent from the capital.
 According to the inscription, it was produced in 1703 by Lee Jinhyu (1657–1710), a junior second grade official in the Ministry of Punishments.
 The presence of the official's signature is a seen as a clear indication that Lee was ordered to write the name tablet by the royal court.